simonsobs/SOLikeT/CONTRIBUTING.rst

   - If your pull request has no conflicts, click **Update branch**
   - If your pull request has conflicts, click **Resolve conflicts**, manually resolve the conflicts and click **Mark as resolved**
-  - *merge* the master branch from the command line:
+  - *merge* the master branch into your dev branch from the command line:

     ::